 - Disconnect the two vials by removing the needle from the diluent vial stopper.
 Then, remove the transfer needle from the CEPROTIN vial.
 Gently swirl the vial until all powder is dissolved.
 Be sure that CEPROTIN is completely dissolved; otherwise, active materials will be removed by the filter needle.

 Administration: Use Aseptic Technique

-After reconstitution, the solution is colorless to slightly yellowish and clear to slightly opalescent and essentially free from visible particles.
-Do not use the product if the solution does not meet these criteria.
-CEPROTIN should be administered at room temperature not more than 3 hours after reconstitution.
+After reconstitution, the solution should be colorless to slightly yellowish and clear to slightly opalescent, and free of visible particles.
+Do not use the solution if it does not meet these criteria.
+Administer CEPROTIN at room temperature not more than 3 hours after reconstitution.

 - Attach the filter needle to a sterile, disposable syringe and draw back the plunger to admit air into the syringe.

 - Insert the filter needle into the vial of reconstituted CEPROTIN.